 Fire Officer IV, Fire Instructor III, Fire Inspector II, Incident Safety Officer, EMT, Rescue Technician II, Hazmat Technician/IC, Firefighter II, Airport Firefighter, Wildland Firefighter I, NIMS 100, 200, 300, 400, 700, 800

-Currently serving as the Assistant Chief of Training for Federal Fire Ventura County, Navy Region Southwest Fire & Emergency Services, located in southern California.
-17 years in the fire service, with six of those years an Active Duty Firefighter for the United States Air Force, holding the positions of Firefighter, Engineer, Captain, Battalion Chief, and Assistant Chief.
+Currently serving as Region Chief of Training for Navy Region Southwest Fire & Emergency Services, San Diego, California.
+20 years in the fire service, with six of those years an Active Duty Firefighter for the United States Air Force, holding the positions of Firefighter, Engineer, Captain, Battalion Chief, Assistant Chief of Operations, Assistant Chief of Training, and District Fire Chief.
 Credentialed Fire Officer (FO) since 2013, Chief Fire Officer (CFO) since 2018.
 Master's degree in Public Administration, Bachelor’s degree in Fire Administration, and Associate’s degree in Fire Science.
 CFAI Peer Assessor, Agency Mentor, and Agency Accreditation Manager.

 Be Alert for Spam